kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Then her tone shifts—lower, but more human.
 Fiercer.
 Almost tender.

-> “And to the Venusian women who were beaten, bruised and violated for their insubordination,
-> To the daughters of Callisto who collaborated and built bomb schematics,
-> To the wives of Saturn who silently prayed we'd succeed,
-> To the Mercurian martyrs who cut off the arms supply,
-> And their successors, who armed us to the teeth
-> To the office-girls of Neptune who disseminated our pamphlets across the system,
+> “To the remaining survivors of **VENUS**, who saw the start of it all—
-> To the Uranian ghosts—yes, *you*—
-> the ones who bound their breasts and buried their truth just to survive the Pillar…
-> **we see you.**
 >
+> To the new women of **MERCURY**, toiling in the neo-industries where history repeats—
+>
+> To the girls of **NEPTUNE**, their brainwaves copied and experimented on without their knowledge—
+>
+> To the daughters of **JUPITER**, chained in debt-slavery to build their reckoning programs—
+>
+> To the refugees of **SATURN**, who once thought themselves safe—
+>
+> To the ghosts of **URANUS**—yes, *you*—the ones who blend with the men in the Pillar, unseen—
+>
+> **—we see you.**
+>
 > You are not broken.
 > You are not spies.
 > You are not liabilities.
 >
 > You are our sisters.
 > And we are not whole without you.
 >
-> There is no reform.
-> There is no compromise.
-> There is no future under them.
->
-> There is only **reclamation.**
->
 > Burn the contracts.
 > Shatter the nameplates.
 > Come to us as you are: bleeding, vengeful, half-healed, still shaking.
+>
+> And all the women crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
+>  The unnamed martyrs on **MERCURY**, the first to take action, cutting off their arms supply for so long—
+>   The shrewd priestesses on **SATURN**, who sent batches of incense, candles, prayer and spell-books under loopholes in the contract—
+>    The overworked paper-pushers on **NEPTUNE**, who still found time to disseminate our pamphlets—
+>     The second generation of **MERCURY**, who armed us to teeth from workshops hidden in the mountains—
+>      The brilliant women of **JUPITER** who mailed us thumbsticks of bomb schematics and sabotaged communication centers—
+>       The silent angels of **URANUS**, who braved the Pillar and sacrificed everything to take it down—
+>        The countless men who stood beside us, who never asked for anything in return—
+>
+> **—we love you.**
 >
 > If you are a woman—
 > born in chains, born in silence, born *wrong*—